Encyclopedia

 Viavenator

-“`html Viavenator: Profile of a Prehistoric Giant Viavenator Viavenator (VEE-ah-VEN-ah-tor; “Road Hunter”) is a genus of abelisaurid theropod dinosaur that roamed what is now Patagonia, Argentina, during the Late Cretaceous period, about 85 to 83 million years ago.
-The name Viavenator means “road hunter” because its fossils were found near a place called “La Invernada,”
+Viavenator: Profile of a Prehistoric Giant Viavenator Viavenator (VEE-ah-VEN-ah-tor; “Road Hunter”) is a genus of abelisaurid theropod dinosaur that roamed what is now Patagonia, Argentina, during the Late Cretaceous period, about 85 to 83 million years ago.
+The name Viavenator means “road hunter” because its fossils were found near a place called “La Invernada,” an

 Viavenator Read Post »